- Gra-Rock

 When we discover the flexural strength of concrete (how much it bends before breaking), we are indirectly finding the tensile strength of that concrete.

-Since flexural strength measures how much concrete can bend before it breaks, the test is done on a beam rather than a cylinder.
+Since flexural strength measures how much concrete can bend before it breaks, the test is done on a concrete beam rather than a cylinder.

-In center-point loading, the load, or pressure on the beam is applied at the center of the beam.
+In center-point loading, the load or pressure on the beam is applied at the center of the beam.
 The maximum stress occurs at the center of the beam under the load location.

 In third-point loading, the load is applied at two points.
 Maximum stress occurs over the center 1/3 portion of the beam.